ToolVS

 Features Overview

 WordPress is the most flexible CMS ever built.
 During testing, we used it for a blog, membership site, e-commerce store, and forum — all on the same installation.
 The Gutenberg block editor has improved dramatically but still feels clunky compared to Ghost's editor.
-The real power is in the plugin ecosystem: Yoast for SEO, WooCommerce for sales, MemberPress for memberships.
 The downside is managing all these plugins — updates, conflicts, and security patches consumed about 3 hours per week that we spent writing on Ghost instead.

 Cost Breakdown (April 2026)